 Pros

-- Designed specifically for couples, no “one-size-fits-all” approach.
+- Zeta is designed specifically for couples, no “one-size-fits-all” approach.

-- Completely free, including the joint account feature.
+- It is completely free, including the joint account feature.

-- Excellent for mixed financial arrangements (shared + individual).
+- Zeta is excellent for mixed financial arrangements (shared + individual).

-- It may feel basic for couples who prefer more advanced financial planning tools like Monarch.
+- Zeta may feel basic for couples who prefer more advanced financial planning tools like Monarch.

 6. Splitwise